mikestack15/orangutan-stem/README.md

 3. Familiarity with Linux/Windows operating systems
 4. No fear of failing!
 Realistically, it takes thousands of hours to become above-average in this field, so be sure to practice like you're Michael Jordan, and never give up like you are Kurt Warner!

-Some good resources to read and practice if you are completely new to the field:
+Some good resources to try out if you are completely new to the field:

 Python